fhamonic/melon/README.md

 # ![MELON](misc/melon_title.png)

 MELON stands for Modern and Efficient Library for Optimization in Networks.
-The goal of this project is to provide a graph library using modern C ++ functionalities in order to be more user-friendly than the [Boost.Graph library](https://www.boost.org/doc/libs/release/libs/graph/) while being as performant as the [LEMON Graph library](https://lemon.cs.elte.hu/trac/lemon) which is unfortunately not maintained and does not compile with C++ 20.
+The goal of this project is to provide a graph library using modern C ++ functionalities in order to be more user-friendly than the [Boost.Graph library](https://www.boost.org/doc/libs/release/libs/graph/) while being as performant as the [LEMON Graph library](https://lemon.cs.elte.hu/trac/lemon) which is unfortunately not maintained and does not compile with C++ 20 and above.
 Implemented data structures and algorithms are often benchmarked in the repository https://github.com/fhamonic/melon_benchmark and shown to outperform both Boost.Graph and LEMON!

 Work in progress.